About me

 Research ↗

-I write about business, finance, and politics for Foreign Policy, the Los Angeles Review of Books, The National Interest, and other outlets.
+My writing on business, finance, and politics has appeared in Foreign Policy, the Financial Times, the Los Angeles Review of Books, and other outlets.
 I'm broadly interested in how states and markets interact, and I spend a lot of time thinking about money—what it is, how it moves through systems, and how society organizes itself around it.
-I’m a member of the National Book Critics Circle and my preferred form is the review essay.

 Writing ↗